T h e R E L I A N C E P r o j e c t

 - Maynard Bray and Carlton Pinheiro – Herreshoff of Bristol

-On the 110th Anniversary of the original RELIANCE, the Herreshoff Marine Museum is building a one-sixth scale museum-quality model of RELIANCE.
-The finished model will be 33’ in length and more than 37’ in height.
-It will be a fully-rigged static model with sails and will become the Museum’s cornerstone to display and educate visitors on the beauty of these large, extreme boats and Capt.
+A crack team of skilled and dedicated volunteers is completing the build of a one-sixth scale museum-quality model of RELIANCE.
+The finished model is 33’ in length and more than 37’ in height.
+It is a fully-rigged static model with sails, and is the cornerstone of a display illustrating the beauty of these large, extreme boats and Capt.
 Nat’s advanced engineering design and manufacturing competency.

-A large number of people around the globe have expressed interest in our Project.
-The Museum invites you to participate in our “Reliance Interest Group,” either to keep abreast of progress or to contribute your insight.
+A large number of people around the globe have expressed interest in this project.
+The Museum invites you to participate in our “Reliance Interest Group”, either to keep abreast of progress or to contribute your insight.
 We believe your participation in the Group whether as cheerleader or contributor will be important for our success.

 For questions, comments, and volunteer opportunities: